USS Indiana (BB-58): Battles of Iwo Jima and Okinawa

 Rear Admiral Oscar C. Badger II, the commander of TU 12.5.2, hoisted his flag aboard the ship on 8 January 1945, and she departed Pearl Harbor two days later in company with the destroyer Borie and the destroyer minelayer Gwin.
-The ships cruised to Eniwetok, and from there, continued on to Saipain where she joined the rest of her unit on 20 January.
+The ships cruised to Eniwetok, and from there, continued on to Saipan where she joined the rest of her unit on 20 January.
 The unit sortied on 22 January, headed for Iwo Jima and arrived there two days later.
 On arrival, Indiana, three heavy cruisers, seven destroyers, and Gwin shelled the island in preparation for the invasion of the island a month later.
 At 13:17, a Nakajima B6N torpedo bomber attacked the ships but was driven off by heavy anti-aircraft fire.
 Indiana fired a total of 200 shells from her main battery before poor visibility forced her to cease fire at 15:55.
 She left the area the next morning and steamed to Ulithi, arriving on 26 January.
 Badger then transferred to the battleship New Jersey and Indiana occupied herself with anti-aircraft training for the rest of the month.

 The ship got underway again on 10 February as part of TG 58.1 for a raid on Tokyo, Japan; a group of carriers launched air strikes on targets in the area on 16 February, followed by a series of strikes on various targets in the Bonin Islands (including Iwo Jima), after which they conducted a second strike on the Tokyo area on 25 February.
 In addition to providing anti-aircraft defense for the carriers, Indiana also frequently used her Kingfishers to pick up downed aircrews, and on 1 March one of her aircraft picked up the crews of two such aircraft.
 The fleet returned to Ulithi on 3 March for replenishment.
 On 14 March, Indiana sortied with South Dakota, Massachusetts, North Carolina, and Washington, now designated TU 58.1.3, to support another round of strikes on Japan that were conducted three days later.
 She shot down a Japanese aircraft in the early hours of 19 March before the carriers attacked various points on the island of Kyushu.
 Later that day, the fleet steamed to strike the Kure Naval Arsenal.
 The carriers Wasp and Franklin were badly damaged by Japanese air attacks and were forced to withdraw.